Announcements

 -

 The annual and aggregate loan limits for an undergraduate student (2, 4 and 5 year programs) are not changing.
-The only part that is changing is if attending part-time, the loans are subject to the new part-time schedule of reduction.
+The only part that is changing is if attending part-time, the loans are subject to the new Schedule of Reduction (SOR).

 The annual loan limit for Graduate Unsubsidized loans is not changing.
 The only changes includes new limits to the aggregate and (new) lifetime limits, as well as being subject to the new part-time schedule of reduction.

-Students may still qualify for loan forgiveness (through PSLF or TBF) under the new Repayment Assistance Program (RAP).
+Students may still qualify for loan forgiveness (through PSLF) under the new repayment program for subsidized and unsubsidized loans only.

 OBBBA Q&A: REPAYMENT